Chosker/chosker.github.io/_posts/2026-04-08-editing-engine-shaders.md

 ```hlsl
 	OutColor.gb = 0.0f;
 ```
 This simply zero-outs the green and blue components of any light's color, turning it red.
-The result:
+The result before/after:
 {% capture carousel_images %}
 ../posts/2026-04-08-editing-engine-shaders_01.jpg
 ../posts/2026-04-08-editing-engine-shaders_02.jpg